 Would the IRS really audit a child?
 Absolutely.
 Audits are just as blind to age as the filing process itself.

 Don’t worry that your newborn will get hauled into court, though.
-If you signed the return for them, a parent or guardian is allowed to deal with the IRS if any issues come up, or if the child’s tax return is audited.
+If you signed the return, a parent or guardian is allowed to deal with the IRS if any issues come up, or if the child’s tax return is audited.

-As noted above, if your child signs the return by him- or herself, it can get a little sticky.
-The parent can provide information to the IRS, but can’t do anything else with the return – that is, unless, your child wrote you in as a third-party designee who has permission to discuss the return with the IRS.
-This designation doesn’t allow the parent to receive the child’s refund or agree to any further tax liability.
-It is a safe way for parents to remain involved while still respecting the child’s freedom to file on his or her own.
+As noted above, if your children sign their return themselves, it can get a little sticky.
+Parents can provide information to the IRS, but can’t do anything else with the return – that is, unless, your children wrote you in as a third-party designee who has permission to discuss the return with the IRS.
+This designation doesn’t allow parents to receive their children’s refund or agree to any further tax liability.
+It is a safe way for parents to remain involved while still respecting their children’s freedom to file on their own.

 That said, if you receive a notice from the IRS about your child’s tax return, you should immediately contact the IRS to disclose that the return is that of a minor child.
 The IRS will let you know how to proceed.

-Filing Your Child’s Unearned Income on Your Return
+Filing Your Children’s Unearned Income on Your Return

-If your child received $10,000 or less in interest and dividends during the year, you might be able to include his or her income on your own tax return instead of filing one separately.
-This can be a real time-saver for families in which the children own stocks or bonds that generate income.
-However, if you make this election, you may end up owing more tax on your child’s income.
-This is because you’ll lose the preferential tax treatment of capital gains distributions and qualified distributions if you report your child’s investment income on your return.
+If your children each received $10,500 or less in interest and dividends during the year, you might be able to include their income on your own tax return instead of filing one separately.
+This can be a real time-saver for families in which children own stocks or bonds that generate income.
+However, if you make this election, you may end up owing more tax on your children’s income.
+This is because you lose the preferential tax treatment of capital gains distributions and qualified distributions if you report your children’s investment income on your return.

-- This only applies if the child only has unearned income.
+- This only applies if children only have unearned income.
 Earned income cannot be filed on your return.

-- The child has to be 19 or younger (or 24 or younger if he or she a full-time student).
+- Children have to be 19 or younger (or 24 or younger if they are full-time students).

-- If their unearned income is between $1,000 and $12,000, you’re almost always financially better off filing a separate tax return for your child.
+- If their unearned income is between $1,000 and $12,000, you’re almost always financially better off filing a separate tax return for your children.

-If you find that your child’s unearned income is more than $2,000, some of it will be taxed at your marginal tax rate whether or not you put their income on your tax return.
-This is definitely a situation where you’ll want to consult an accountant, especially if your child will be receiving unearned income for a few years in a row (such as if they own some dividend-bearing stock), so that you can do it on your own next year.
+If you find that your children’s unearned income is more than $2,100, some of it will be taxed at your marginal tax rate whether or not you put their income on your tax return.
+This is definitely a situation where you want to consult an accountant, especially if your children expect to receive unearned income for a few years in a row (if they own a dividend-bearing stock, for instance).
 For more details, check out Publication 929, Tax Rules for Children and Dependents.

-Filing taxes can be an important financial milestone for your child.
-If they are old enough to understand, involve them in the process, and start them off on the right foot toward becoming a responsible, tax-paying citizen.
-They’ll enjoy the refund check now, and they’ll later appreciate the early introduction to this complex process.
+Filing taxes can be an important financial milestone for children.
+If yours are old enough to learn and understand, try to involve them in the process and start them off on the right foot toward becoming responsible, tax-paying citizens.
+They may enjoy a refund check now, but – more importantly – they’re sure to appreciate the early introduction to this complex process later in life.